The Betway ambassador previews all seven races on day four at Glorious Goodwood, including how he expects his two runners to perform.

 This horse was really impressive in a Listed race at Newmarket last month in first-time blinkers and he should be hard to beat.

 The Golden Mile is one of the most valuable handicaps of the summer and the draw always plays a big part.
 It’s so important to get a low draw and the favourite Mojito is in nine which isn’t too bad.

 He looked like a Group horse when winning at Sandown last month and he’s the obvious one in this.
-Game Player and Beat Le Bon both have good draws and they could be the main dangers to the favourite.
+Game Player both have good draws and they could be the main dangers to the favourite.

 Battaash has won the last two runnings of the King George Stakes and this really looks like a penalty kick for him.